Global Warming

 - even decreases slightly because the air is warmer.

-Clouds - Feedback effects due to clouds are an area of ongoing research.
+- Feedback effects due to clouds are an area of ongoing research.

 - Lapse rate